StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/previous_day.md

 ## Description

 Returns the date of the first specified day of week (DOW) that occurs before the input date (DATE  or DATETIME).
+For example, `previous_day('2023-04-06', 'Monday')` returns the date of the previous Monday that occurred before '2023-04-06'.

 This function is supported from v3.1.
 It is the opposite of [next_day](./next_day.md).